madlogos/sqlzoo/README_EN.md

 - R：install `IRkernel`, `IRdisplay` and other dependencies to support R kernel, install `dplyr` in R
 - Python：pip install `pandas`
 - Hive：install jdbc drivers required by sqoop, and bash install `sasl2-bin`, `libsasl2-dev`, pip install `pyhs2` & `pyhive[hive]`
+- Spark：
-- Spark：Spark computation environment is set, pip install `findspark`
+      - `PySpark`: Spark computation environment is set, pip install `findspark`
+      - `Scala` kernel: Download, compile install and configure [almond.sh](https://almond.sh/docs/quick-start-install) according to the manual.
+Note that the almond version should be compatible with the scala.
+In this instance, almond 0.10 and scala 2.12 were applied, with spark 2.4.6.

 ## Data Preparations

 ### Create RDBMS Tables